Physics-Informed Detection of Friction Anomalies in Satellite Reaction Wheels: Anomaly Detection Algorithm

-Recalling Remark~\ref{rem:we_know_p}, we know $P_s^\mathrm{t}(q, \tau)$ and $P_s^\mathrm{q}(q'|q)$, so we can compute all the log-likelihood scores, either as the dynamic programming problem is being solved, or in advance, and then use look-up tables during the execution of the algorithm.
-The objective, then, is to obtain a sequence of inputs $u$ maximizes log-likelihood.
+Recalling Remark~\ref{rem:we_know_p}, we know $P_s^\tau(q, \tau)$ and $P_s^\mathrm{q}(q'|q)$, so we can compute all the log-likelihood scores, either as the dynamic programming problem is being solved, or in advance, and then use look-up tables during the execution of the algorithm.
+The objective, then, is to obtain an input sequence $u$ that maximizes the log-likelihood.
 This is a standard dynamic programming problem that can be solved with classical algorithms \cite{bertsekas_dynamic_2012}.
-Note that while the possible values of $\mathbf{q}$ are relatively limited, this is not the case for $\boldsymbol{\tau}$, and the number of possible states may increase exponentially with the number of stages.
+Note that while the possible values of $\bar{q}$ are relatively limited, this is not the case for $\bar{\tau}$, and the number of possible states may increase exponentially with the number of stages.

-For the initial state $x_0$ of the dynamic programming problem, we take an optimistic approach: for $\mathbf{q}_0$, we initialize the algorithm considering all possible values, and keep the one that provides the maximum final score.
-Regarding $\boldsymbol{\tau}_0$, we select the value that maximizes the score in \eqref{eq:dp_score}.
+For the initial state $x_0$ of the dynamic programming problem, we take an optimistic approach: for $\bar{q}_0$, we initialize the algorithm considering all possible values, and keep the one that provides the maximum final score.
+Regarding $\bar{\tau}_0$, we select the value that maximizes the score in \eqref{eq:dp_score}.

-The solution $u^*$, obtained by solving \eqref{eq:dp_problem}, provides then the index of FSS that produced each sudden change of friction observed in the data.
-Additionally, we denote $\mathbf{x}^*$ the sequence of states obtained by applying this input.
+The solution $u^*$, obtained by solving \eqref{eq:dp_problem}, provides then the index of the FSS that produced each sudden change of friction observed in the data.
+Additionally, we denote with $\bar{x}^*$ the sequence of states obtained by applying this input.